stg-tud/apsa/2019/OPAL/1-OverviewAndAnalyzingBytecode.md

 ^ __Use the `PreInitializedClassHierarchy` only for testing purposes__!

-^ Given the cfg it is then possible to, e.g., iterate over all blocks or to traverse the cfg:
+^ Given the `CFG` it is then possible to, e.g., iterate over all blocks or to traverse the cfg:

 ```scala
 val cfg = CFGFactory(m : Method, classHierarchy : ClassHierarchy)